 Violence against women – including dating violence, domestic violence, sexual assault, and stalking – is a serious problem on college campuses, as it is in the larger community.
 The Northern Illinois University community has made a commitment to creating a campus where you will feel safe for who you are and who you wish to become.
 This includes a commitment to prevent and respond to incidents of sexual violence, intimate partner violence (dating or domestic violence), and stalking.

-Victim Advocacy Services at Northern Illinois University is available to ALL students who have been directly or indirectly impacted by sexual assault, dating violence, domestic violence, and stalking to provide free and confidential services.
+Victim Advocacy Services at Northern Illinois University is available to provide free and confidential services to ALL students who have been directly or indirectly impacted by sexual assault, dating violence, domestic violence, and stalking.
 VAS is available to:

 Victim Advocacy Services is available from 8:00 AM to 4:30 PM, Monday through Friday during the academic year at the Women's Resource Center.

 Carrie Williams, Victim Advocacy Services Project Director and Women's Resource Center Assistant Director

 If you are a student at NIU, please complete the

 Victim Advocacy Services 2013 Student Survey through SurveyMonkey.

 If you are a faculty or staff member at NIU, please complete the

 Victim Advocacy Services 2013 Faculty/Staff Survey through SurveyMonkey.